microsoft/xlang/samples/python/winml_tutorial/readme-advanced.md

 From here, you can follow the directions in the original tutorial, only substituting the "output" folder wherever that document references "pywinrt_output".

-> Note, you might notice that the instructions above generates significantly more files than are
+> Note, you might notice that the instructions above generate significantly more files than are
 > included in the main tutorial's pywinrt_output folder.
 This is because the pywinrt_output folder
 > only contains the minimum set of namespaces needed for the [WinML tutorial](https://docs.microsoft.com/en-us/windows/ai/get-started-desktop).
 > Any namespaces not needed for that tutorial were explicitly excluded to minimize build time for